Matissegeoffray/Matissegeoffray/README.md

 ## 🚀 Most fufilling projects

 ### 🏎️ IBM TORCS Racing AI
-This project implements a rule-based autonomous driving agent for TORCS (The Open Racing Car Simulator) around a the Corkscrew circuit.
+A python project that implements a rule-based autonomous driving agent for TORCS (The Open Racing Car Simulator) around a the Corkscrew circuit.
 Best time 1:26:87

 ### 🌿 CO2 Emission Prediction
 Predicting vehicle CO2 emissions (g/km) from Canadian fuel consumption data using a linear regression model built entirely from scratch with NumPy (no scikit-learn for the model itself).